- Women In Tech – About Challenges and Benefits

 More about my journey in Asia you can read in my previous blog posts.

-How to progress with your career in IT?
+How to progress with your career as woman working in tech?

 Are you wondering how it has happened that I am where I am?
 I believe that there are couple of important factors in my case.
 My suggestions are following: